tkellen/kwm/README.md

 to a place where spinning up a cluster seemed easy.
 I was ready to start using Kubernetes as the foundational piece of technology in my projects.
 Neat!

-As I looked at the installer ecosystem, the shell script I'd written started to look pretty appealing.
+As I looked at the installer ecosystem (full of awesome, ambitious projects), the shell script I'd written started to look pretty appealing.
 It turns out that creating a one-size-fits-all solution for installing a system as configurable as Kubernetes is quite a challenge.

 It's almost inevitable that tool authors will simplify the configurability of the system through a leaky abstraction of their own configuration files and command line flags.
 That's the whole point.
 Make the thing easier.

 As I dug in, I realized I didn't want any more layers of abstraction.
-I already had a shell script that did the job.
+I already had a shell script that worked.
 Everything it did was right there in plain old bash.
 If I needed to configure something differently, I'd just change the script.

-So, I wrapped the whole thing in a nice command line interface and joined the ranks of folks trying to tame this madness.
+So, I wrapped the whole thing in a command line interface and joined the ranks of folks trying to tame this madness.

 If you use this in production, feel free to check it into revision control and change it as you see fit.
-It's your installer now.
+It's your installer.

 If you use this for learning, I hope you'll be able to understand Kubernetes an order of magnitude faster than I did.